Thank you for reading our post, please rate this article at the end.

 With the popularity of tiny home living, this Scamp fits right into the genre, with the additional possibility of taking that small home to whatever location it can be pulled to.

-Many websites and groups are dedicated to tiny home living, and many of their tips can be put into practice with the Scamp.
-This is a positive thing for Scamp owners because it means that many more heads are being put together to make the most of small spaces, and they benefit from some of those ideas.
+Many websites and groups are dedicated to tiny home living, and many of their tips can be implemented with the Scamp.
+This is a positive development for Scamp owners because it means that many more people are coming together to make the most of small spaces, and they benefit from some of those ideas.

 Full-Time Living in the Scamp Trailer